Spin-Orbit Coupling of Europa's Ice Shell and Interior: Methods and Results

 where $\overline{L}_{\text{tidal}}$ is the orbit-averaged tidal torque, and changes to the energy are quite slow, so orbit averaging is appropriate.
 When the orbit-averaged tidal torque equals zero, there is no further change to the energy on average, and a final spin state is achieved.
+The investigation in \cite{Goldreich_TAJ1966} examines the long-term behavior by applying averaging to Eq.~\eqref{GoldEq4} obtaining the following well-known simple condition for a planet to stop rotating super-synchronously and settle into a state of libration:

+If this inequality is not satisfied, the planet will continue to rotate super-synchronously.
+Again note that this result rests on the use of the MacDonald tidal model.
+While quite popular, it is based on an analysis that is rheologically overly simplistic and mathematically incorrect \citep{EfroimskyMakarov2013} -- we discuss this in Section 2.4.3.

+There are some challenges preventing an exact paralleling of Goldreich and Peale's energy-based analysis for the differentiated case.
+First, assuming significant independent motion is geometrically permitted, there are potentially two timescales at work - that of the libration/rotation of the ice shell, and the libration/rotation period of the core.
+Additionally, this problem presents two degrees of freedom, as opposed to the single degree-of-freedom analysis by Goldreich and Peale.
+We will show that even these simplified 2D dynamics can be chaotic, effectively precluding comprehensive analytic conclusions.
+However, there is still a lot of insight that can be obtained by deriving a new energy quantity and numerically exploring the effects of nonconservative torques.